izmir10/lanefinder/How_to_use.md

 - All the dependencies from package.json would be installed in node_modules folder.

 ## How to Run Test
-- Go to Project root directory and run command: npm test
+- Go to Project root directory and run all the tests:
+    - npx playwright test
+- Running single test file:
+    - npx playwright test < Test File Name >
+- Running tests in headed mode:
+    - npx playwright test --headed
+- By default, the HTML report is opened automatically if some of the tests failed.
+If you need to open the report manually you can use the following command:
+    - npx playwright show-report
-- Alternatively, the tests can bu run manually through Playwright test extension (in case of npm test command returns "no tests found" error)
+- Alternatively, the tests can be run manually through Playwright test extension